-This policy is aimed at meeting the requirements of Time-stamp for long term validity but is generally applicable to any use which has a requirement for equivalent quality.
+This policy is aimed at meeting the Time-stamp requirements of the Code Signing Baseline Requirements, but is generally applicable to any use which has a requirement for equivalent quality.

 This policy may be used for public Time-stamping services or Time-stamping services used within a closed community.